This is an installment in our series about teenage depression.

 Bringing up the topic of suicide can be awkward and uncomfortable.
 Many people do not know what to say or want to avoid saying anything at all.
-It is natural to feel a lot of sadness and fear when recognizing that a loved one may want to end their life.
+It is natural to feel a lot of sadness and fear when recognizing that a loved one may want to end their life, particularly if it’s your teenage child.
 It can be challenging to balance wanting to help with not wanting to raise an alarm unnecessarily.
 This is one of the most difficult conversations anyone can face and very rarely is there an exact right thing to say.
 In actuality, it is more important to have an open line of communication with your teen than to know exactly the right thing to say.
 Below are some commonly held misconceptions that often hold people back from being able to approach the topic of suicide.
-We will explore those myths and provide suggestions for a better understanding of how to communicate about this difficult topic.
+We will explore those myths and provide suggestions for a better understanding of how to communicate about this difficult topic with your teenager.

 Fact: Many people worry that talking about suicide will send the message that it is a reasonable option for someone in distress.
 Research has shown that bringing up the topic of suicide does not increase suicidality.
 Those who are experiencing suicidal thoughts often experience a degree of relief because they have the opportunity to talk about how they are feeling, and the conversation can lead to getting help.
 When suicide is being considered as a means to end suffering, it can be comforting for a suicidal person to be offered help in finding a different option.
 If a person had not been considering suicide, they tend to continue to not see it as an option.

 Fact: Suicidal statements and actions are ways that some people who are struggling express how distressed they are feeling.
-All statements and actions should be taken seriously.
+For teenagers with depression who may be struggling with suicidal thoughts, all statements and actions should be taken seriously.
 Suicidality varies in terms of thoughts, intentions, and actions.
 For example, it can be true that a person may be thinking about suicide and not have the intent to act on these thoughts.
 However, any degree of suicidal expression is concerning.
 Instead of thinking about it as a “cry for help” for attention, it may be more helpful to think about it as a person showing you that they are feeling very distressed, need more support, and are unsure of a different way to go about getting it.

-It is important to recognize the warning signs for suicide.
+It is important to recognize the warning signs for suicide in teenagers.
 The earlier the symptoms are recognized, the sooner your teen can get the help they need moving forward.
 The American Association of Suicidology recommends the following acronym for identifying risk factors for suicide.
 Think, “IS PATH WARM”?